 Over weeks of iteration, trial quotes were reviewed by sales management and the Executives to ensure that the Excel tool was properly following the pricing principles — and that the pricing principles were sufficiently robust to generate acceptable pricing and profitability.
 Safeguards were programmed into the Excel tool to ensure that sales representatives could not inadvertently exceed guidelines and generate unacceptable pricing.

 The pricing tool is the sole instrument used by sales personnel, reliably creating uniform quotations while ensuring acceptable profitability.
-The tool has been further augmented with a separate “authenticator” Excel spreadsheet that generates a passcode for sales management to override certain lock-outs intended for the non-managerial sales personnel; the authenticator enables one pricing tool to be used by personnel with various levels of pricing authority.
+The tool has been further augmented to generate different types of quote, including extensions to service during the term of coverage, and renewal at the end of term.
 An international version of the pricing tool was also developed and permits customization by local market that includes currency, list price, costs, discounts and language labels.